Crop Contracts Law: Background

-The approval of the law
+Approval

 In December 1933, the president of the Government of Catalonia, Francesc Macià, was replaced by Lluís Companys, one of the founders of the Unió de Rabassaires, whose main objective was access to the land of the rabassieres tenants.
-Company's immediately stated his intention to carry out an agrarian reform adapted to the specificity of the Catalan countryside, especially in the sector of the vineyard, in which some 70,000 small farmers dedicated to the cultivation of grapes did not have ownership of the land, but cultivating it under long-term contracts that depended on the life of the vineyards (rabassa morta).
-They ran the risk of being evicted from the land.
+Company's immediately stated his intention to carry out an agrarian reform adapted to the specificity of the Catalan countryside, especially in the sector of the vineyard, in which some 70,000 small farmers dedicated to the cultivation of grapes did not have ownership of the land, but cultivating it under the rabassa morta and ran the risk of being evicted from the land.

-Thus, the Parliament of Catalonia unanimously approved on March 21, 1934, by the deputies present—those of the Catalan League, a new denomination of the veteran Regionalist League of Catalonia, were absent—the Crop Contracts Law, equivalent of the State law of leases that could not be approved by the Spanish Parliament in the summer of 1933, which guaranteed to the rabassaires the exploitation of lands for a minimum of six years and the right to access the property of the plots that they had been cultivating uninterruptedly for more than eighteen years.
+On 21 March 1934, the Parliament of Catalonia unanimously approved the Crop Contracts Law by the deputies present — those of the Catalan League, a new denomination of the veteran Regionalist League of Catalonia, were absent.
+The new law was equivalent of the State "law of leases" that could not be approved by the Cortes Generales in the summer of 1933, which guaranteed to the rabassaires the exploitation of lands for a minimum of six years and the right to access the property of the plots that they had been cultivating uninterruptedly for more than eighteen years.

-The annulment of the law by the Court of Constitutional Guarantees
+Annulment

-The law was met with radical opposition from the Catalan Agricultural Institute of San Isidro, which grouped the most important landowners, and the Regionalist League of Catalonia, who asked the government of the Radical Republican Party, presided over by Ricardo Samper, that the League and the CEDA supported in Parliament, to appeal the law before the Court of Constitutional Guarantees, which it did on 4 May.
+The Crop Contracts Law was met with radical opposition from the Catalan Agricultural Institute of San Isidro, which grouped the most important landowners, and the Regionalist League of Catalonia, who asked the government of the Radical Republican Party of Ricardo Samper, that the League and the CEDA supported in Cortes Generales, to appeal the law before the Court of Constitutional Guarantees, which it did on 4 May.
 The appeal was based on the invasion of state powers, those referring to contractual obligations, that Article 15 of the Constitution of 1931 reserved to the State, while the Government of Catalonia argued that by virtue of Article 12 of the Statute, it corresponded to the legislation in matters of agrarian social policy, that the government's argument was the lack of powers of the Parliament to place the evidence to the League "It put forward the defense of the economic interests of its potential voters to that of the autonomic powers, contradicting the desire expressed in its programmatic declaration of 1933 to aspire to a formula of much wider autonomy".

-On June 8, 1934, the Court of Guarantees declared, by 13 votes to 10 and without many of its members having heard the case, that the Parliament of Catalonia was incompetent on the subject and thus annulled the law.
+On 8 June 1934, the Court of Guarantees declared, by 13 votes to 10 and without many of its members having heard the case, that the Parliament of Catalonia was incompetent on the subject and thus annulled the law.
 The response by the Government of Catalonia was the approval by the Parliament of Catalonia of a virtually identical law on June 12.